BritishWerewolf/blogs-md-easy/README.md

     - For example if a key is passed without a value, then no meta values are parsed.
 - [ ] Ability to truncate to either characters or tags.
     - Useful for creating to short templates.
-- [ ] Generate for multiple templates at once.
+- [x] Generate for multiple templates at once.
 - [ ] Option to run against markdowns to determine if they were built off a different template.
 - [x] Add comments to the meta section.
-- [ ] Add mutliline values to the meta section.
+- [ ] Add multiline values to the meta section.
 - [x] Ensure meta tags must be the same.
     - If `:meta` is used to start the section, `:meta` should close it.
 Vice versa with `<meta>` and `</meta>`.
 - [ ] Formatting of the generated file.